Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/conclusion.md

 Because of the spike in the concentration of *Y*, the reaction *Y* + *Z* → *Y* suppresses the concentration of *Z* for longer than usual, and so the concentration of *X* is free to increase for longer than normal.
 As a result, the next peak of *X* particles is higher than normal.

 We might hypothesize that this process would continue, with a tall peak in the concentration of *Z*.
-However, the peak in the concentration of *Z* is no taller than normal, and the next peak shows a normal concentration of *X*.
-In other words, the system has very quickly absorbed the blow of an increase in concentration of *Y* and returned to normal within one cycle.
+However, the peak in the concentration of *Z* is no taller than normal, and the following peak shows a normal concentration of *Y*.
+The system has very quickly absorbed the blow of an increase in concentration of *Y* and returned to normal within one cycle.

 Even with a much larger jolt to the concentration of *Y*, the concentrations of the three particles return to normal oscillations very quickly, as shown below.